How Can a Border Crimes Defense Attorney Help?

 What are Border Crimes?

-Border crimes refer to illegal activities that occur near or at international borders, ports of entry, or entry into the United States by air, land, or sea.
+Border crimes refer to illegal activities near or at international borders, ports of entry, or entry into the United States by air, land, or sea.
 These crimes include human trafficking, smuggling of drugs, firearms, or other illicit goods, illegal immigration, and money laundering.
 The term “border crimes” is often used to describe a criminal activity that takes advantage of the fluidity and lack of surveillance at international borders and an individual’s opportunity to profit from these illegal activities.
-It is important to note that while this article is focused on international borders, some federal crimes related to illegal activities also involve crossing state borders.
+It is important to note that while this article focuses on international borders, some federal crimes related to illegal activities also involve crossing state borders.

-The experienced attorneys at LEWIS & DICKSTEIN, P.L.L.C., will work to protect their client’s rights and interests throughout the legal process, from the initial arrest and questioning to trial and sentencing.
+The experienced attorneys at LEWIS & DICKSTEIN, P.L.L.C. will work to protect their client’s rights and interests throughout the legal process, from the initial arrest and questioning to trial and sentencing.
 If appropriate, these experienced attorneys may also be able to negotiate plea agreements or seek to have charges reduced or dismissed entirely.

 What does a Border Crimes Defense Attorney do?